 - A1.
 Analyse processes, procedures and practices of effective business management; - A2.
-Interpret business information and evaluate its potential to facilitate informed decision-making; - A3.
-Research the complexity of the local, national and international external environments in which organisations operate: - A4.
+Interpret business information and evaluate its potential to facilitate informed decisionmaking; - A3.
+Research the complexity of the local, national and international external environments in which organisations operate; - A4.
 Review ethical considerations in the management of business and organisations. - A5.
-Analyse the complexity of the local, national and international external environments in which organisations operate
+Business operations and logistics relevant to international business